 - In the same way, is Z better or worse than the similarly controversial 2016 reboot?

 - Is the English dub good or bad?
 Should it be redubbed, and if so, with a new cast or the original Powerpuff cast?
 Was it a good idea for the dub to make the girls civilian names the same as their hero ones?

-Miko Shirogane/Shirogane Z/Duchess Morbucks has gotten some fanboy attention too.
+- Miko Shirogane/Duchess Morbucks has gotten some strong fan attention as well.

-Foe Yay: Momoko/Blossom and Himeko/Princess.
-Episode 43 is a good example, showing them butting heads yet later showcasing that they still consider each other friends regardless (the real Foe Yay part comes at 06:26.)
+- Foe Yay: Momoko/Blossom and Himeko/Princess.
+Episode 43 is a good example; showing them butting heads, yet later showcasing that they still consider each other friends regardless.

-Germans Love David Hasselhoff: In Latin America, the anime was shown fully (although based on the English dub) on Cartoon Network.
-At a time where no anime other than Pokémon and Dragon Ball was being shown on the channel, it attained a sizable fanbase.
-At the peak of its popularity, it even won against the original series on a popularity contest.
+- Germans Love David Hasselhoff: In Latin America, the anime was shown fully (although based on the English dub) there on Cartoon Network.
+At a time where no anime other than Pokémon and Dragon Ball were being aired on the channel (as shown in these adverts), it gained a sizeable fanbase.
+At the peak of the show's popularity, it even won against the original series on a popularity contest.

-Growing the Beard: For the first five episodes, Mojo Jojo was the villain, but wasn't much of a threat.
-Then episode six introduced Fuzzy Lumpkins, the first villain to actually give the girls a hard time, and Himeko/Princess Morbucks, whose take on the original character was very well-received.
-From then on, more villains began to show up and the show got better.
+- Growing the Beard: For the first five episodes, Mojo Jojo was the show's main villain, but he wasn't really that much of a threat.
+Then episode six introduced Fuzzy Lumpkins, the first villain to actually give the girls a hard time; and in turn Himeko/Princess Morbucks, whose take on the original character was very well-received.
+From then on, more villains began to appear, and the show got gradually better overall.

-Woolseyism: For the Asian release (dubbed in English of course), Peach's name was changed to Poochie (thank goodness for that), the girls' secret identity and actual names are the same, and Mojo Jojo speaks in the same manner as his Western counterpart (no verbal tic of course).
+- Woolseyism: For the international release (dubbed in English); Peach's name was changed to Poochie (not surprisingly), the girls' secret identity and actual names are the same, and Mojo Jojo speaks in the same manner as his Western counterpart (with no added verbal tic, however).